aws-samples/sagemaker-crop-yield-counterfactuals/README.md

     * Continuous features are discretised based on the split thresholds of a decision tree regressor (crop yield is used as a target).
     * Once the graph has been determined, the conditional probability distributions of the variables are learned from the data, using Bayesian parameter estimation.
   * Domain-specific variables are used throughout the solution.
 For more information, reference the [vocabulary](https://www.sciencedirect.com/science/article/pii/S2352340921010283#tbl0001) for the ground-level variables and the [guide](https://crops.extension.iastate.edu/encyclopedia/corn-growth-stages) for identifying the corn growth stages.
-  * Nodes starting with `mean_{spectral vegetation indices}_corn_{isoweek}` are corn growth indicators extracted from the satellite multi-spectral imagery, representing the 10x10 km cell mean value of the following spectral vegetation indices (for each satellite visit):
+  * Nodes starting with `mean_{spectral vegetation indices}_corn_{isoweek}` are corn growth indicators extracted from the satellite multi-spectral imagery, representing the 10 km x 10 km cell mean value of the following spectral vegetation indices (for each satellite visit):
     * `EVI2` : Two-Band Enhanced Vegetation Index
     * `NDMI` : Normalized Difference Moisture Index
     * `NDVI` : Normalized Difference Vegetation Index